evervault/template-python-hello-function/README.md

 ```

 ### Process your encrypted data in a Function
-You should encrypt this payload using either our Node SDK or Browser SDK, then run it in the Hello Function:
+You should encrypt this payload using either our Node SDK, Python SDK, or Browser SDK, then run it in the Hello Function:

 ```python
 // Process the encrypted data in a Function